taphill/glamour.nvim/README.md

 This is currently a work in progress.

-At this time I do not plan on adding plugin-specific highlighting, but that could change.
-If you would like to add those for yourself I would suggest forking this project.
+If you would like to add specific features I would suggest forking this project, or starting a discussion.

-## TODO

-Work in progress...